integreat-io/integreat-transporter-redis/README.md

 Redis options can also be given the credentials, i.e. the `key` and `secret` values, through an authenticator, like the `options` authenticator.

+#### Fetching keys and values

+You may fetch a single key from Redis with an `id`, several keys with an array of ids on `id`, or all keys starting with the prefix and type (if `useTypeAsPrefix` is `true` or not set).

+By default, all fields on the key is fetched (using `hgetall`), but you may also fetch only the ids of the keys, by setting `onlyIds` to `true`.
+This does not make a lot of sense when you're fetching by id or ids, but could be useful when fetching a collection of keys.

+Each key is fetched with a separate call to Redis, and you may specify how many to fetch in parallel with the `concurrency` option.
+The default is `1`.

+#### Fetching with patterns

+In addition, you may fetch keys with a pattern, by setting the `pattern` option to a string, which may be one or more key "segments" separated by a colon `':'`.
+This string is appended to the prefix and type (if `useTypeAsPrefix` is `true` or not set), and used as a pattern to fetch keys.
+Behind the scenes `':*'` is appended too.
+For example, if the prefix is `'store'` and the type is `'product'`, the pattern `'category:shoes'` will fetch keys with the pattern `'store:product:category:shoes:*'`.

+This may be combined with `onlyIds` to only fetch the ids of the matching keys.

+#### Setting keys and values

+When dispatching a `SET` action with one or more data items, the `id` of each data item will be used as the key in Redis, possibly prefixed with the `prefix` option and the `type` (if `useTypeAsPrefix` is `true` or not set).

 #### Listening to changes

 The Redis transporter supports listening to changes in the database.
 To enable